Forecasting is the only reliable way to know what's safe to spend from your checking account. Here's the formula that gives you a specific answer.

 As you walk the balance forward, there will be a specific day where your projected balance dips to its minimum before recovering.
 This is your Account Low: the lowest your checking balance is projected to reach over the forecast window.

-Account Low is the most important number your forecast produces, because it represents your most vulnerable point.
-If you're going to run into trouble at any point in the next 30 to 60 days, this is when it happens.
-And if you're safe at this point, you're safe everywhere else in the forecast — assuming your inputs are accurate and no unplanned expenses arise..
+Account Low is the most important number your forecast produces, because it represents your checking account’s most vulnerable point.
+If you're safe at this point, you're safe everywhere else in the forecast — assuming your inputs are accurate and no unplanned expenses arise.

 Your Account Low tells you the worst case your forecast predicts.
 But how much margin do you want at that worst-case point?
 That depends on your Floor — the minimum balance you're personally comfortable maintaining in your checking account.